asmjit/asmjit/README.md

   * Tested:
     * **Linux** - tested by Travis-CI - any distribution is generally supported.
     * **Mac** - tested by Travis-CI - any version is supported.
-    * **Windows** - tested by AppVeyor - Windows 7+ is officially supported although Windows XP should work as well.
+    * **Windows** - tested by Travis-CI - Windows 7+ is officially supported although Windows XP should work as well.
   * Untested:
     * **BSDs** - no maintainers, no CI environment to regularly test this OS.
     * Other operating systems would require some testing and support in [core/build.h](./src/asmjit/core/build.h) and [core/osutils.cpp](./src/asmjit/core/osutils.cpp).

 ### Backends:

-  * **X86** - tested by both Travis-CI and AppVeyor - both 32-bit and 64-bit backends are fully functional.
+  * **X86** - tested by both Travis-CI - both 32-bit and 64-bit backends are fully functional.
   * **ARM** - work-in-progress (not public at the moment).

 Project Organization